https://www.humantruth.info/democracy.html

 Democracy faces many challenges.
 Large multinational companies can outmanoeuvre and ignore local governments, which sometimes places them above-the-law.
 Therefore regional and international agreements are now an essential part of maintaining the rule of law - bodies such as the UN and EU answer this call.
 Special interest groups and single-issue lobbies (as well as parties) can, through their hearty activism, undermine democracy.
 Mass stupidity and voter apathy means that the people normally vote (if they vote at all) on short-sighted, shallow and unimportant issues, hindering the ability of government to overcome long-term problems.
 Nationalism, ethnic divides, religious impulses and mass intolerance can all pressurize a democratic government into allow the 'tyranny of the masses' to overcome human dignity and freedom: new ways of curbing populism need to be tested and implemented.

 Democracy needs to be actively monitored and defended against its challenges.
-Despite weaknesses, its democracy has proven itself to be the superior method of governance and facilitates personal freedom, human development (technological and moral) and human rights and has had "overwhelmingly... wonderful consequences"4.
+Despite weaknesses, its democracy has proven itself to be the superior method of governance4 and facilitates personal freedom, human development (technological and moral) and human rights and has had "overwhelmingly... wonderful consequences"5.
 But good national governance is not a simple affair, and those in power should be dedicated to their job, highly educated and capable.

 #democracy #elections #good_governance #referendums #voting

-The most visible feature of democracy, its primary symbol, is the election.
-A government maintains its very legitimacy 'through success in regular and competitive elections'5, and these are the way in which a nation decides if it wants its current leaders to continue in power, or if the reigns should be passed to others6.
-This system encourages elected officials to try to govern well, for fear of future electoral outcomes7.
+The most visible feature of democracy, its primary symbol, is the election6.
+A government maintains its very legitimacy 'through success in regular and competitive elections'7, and these are the way in which a nation decides if it wants its current leaders to continue in power, or if the reigns should be passed to others8.
+The re-election frequency of politicians and other democratic positions should be shorter than six years9.
+This system encourages elected officials to try to govern well, for fear of future electoral outcomes10.
 Those with power and influence have the capability to spread misinformation, and often have, to the extent that it disrupts elections and deprives the electorate of accurate information.
-It is the duty of democratic governments to facilitate fair elections, and this is a serious enough issue that a process of peer-review must be enacted, wherein independent international bodies check on elections as they occur, to ensure that they are duly proper.8
+It is the duty of democratic governments to facilitate fair elections, and this is a serious enough issue that a process of peer-review must be enacted, wherein independent international bodies check on elections as they occur, to ensure that they are duly proper.11

 For more, see:

-Free-market capitalism can bolster democracy by allowing large numbers of the citizenry to mobilize economically and socially9,10, creating a business class that can influence government and thus feed into the democratic system9.
-But pure capitalism creates more losers than winners, and welfare services social programmes must be run by the government to protect the people against capitalism's negative side.
-Mitigations must also be put in place to protect democracy itself against the spectre of government becoming purely focused on business interests11.
+Free-market capitalism matured as a concept alongside democracy12; it bolsters democracy by allowing large numbers of the citizenry to mobilize economically and socially13,14, and by creating a business class that can influence government and thus feed into the democratic system13.
+The natural effect of open commercial global regions is to bring peace between countries (Montesquieu, 1748)15.
+But unfettered capitalism can derail a country16, creating more losers than winners, so democracies require welfare services and social programmes managed by the government, to protect people against capitalism's negative side.
+Mitigations must also be put in place to protect democracy itself against the spectre of government becoming purely focused on business interests17.
 Donations to politicians and parties must be meticulously publicized and similar legal requirements must exist for politicians and political entities to reveal all business interests.
-In short, free-market capitalism can raise the quality of life and wealth of entire nations, but, it must be regulated if democracy is to be maintained.
+In short, free-market capitalism can raise the quality of life and wealth of entire nations, but, it must be regulated if democracy and social justice is to be maintained.

 For more, see: